pingcap/tidb-tools/ddl_checker/README.md

 ## Modes

 You can switch modes using the `SETMOD` command.
-Auto mode: The program will automatically synchronize the dependent table structure from MySQL and delete the conflict table.
-Prompt mode: The program will ask you before synchronizing the dependent table structure from MySQL.
-Manual mode: The program does not perform anything other than executing the input SQL.
+Auto mode: The program will automatically synchronize the dependent table structure from MySQL and delete the conflict table Prompt mode: The program will ask you before synchronizing the dependent table structure from MYSQL Offline mode: This program doesn't need to connect to MySQL, and doesn't perform anything other than executing the input SQL.

-SETMOD Usage: SETMOD <MODCODE>; MODCODE = ["Auto", "Prompt", "Manual"] (case insensitive).
+SETMOD usage: SETMOD <MODCODE>; MODCODE = ["Auto", "Prompt", "Offline"] (case insensitive).

 ## Example